Canada–Turkey relations: Trade

 In 2019, trade between both nations totaled US$2.4 billion.
 Over 350 Canadian companies have investments in Turkey, mostly in the fields of energy, mining, information technology and infrastructure.

 Arms

 In 2019, Canada decided to block arms exports because Turkey used Canadian arms in the Turkish operations in Syria, but later the restrictions eased.
-Canada reimposed the restrictions in 2021 after it was found that Canadian technology and arms which were exported to Turkey used in the 2020 Nagorno-Karabakh war and Turkey violated the Canadian foreign policy and the end-use assurances given to Canada by her.
-Turkey said that this move will affect the bilateral relations and undermine alliance solidarity.
+Canada reimposed the restrictions in 2021 after it was found that Canadian technology and arms which were exported to Turkey used in the 2020 Nagorno-Karabakh war and Turkey violated the Canadian foreign policy and the end-use assurances given to Canada by it.
+The Embassy of Turkey to Canada complained that the move would "negatively affect our bilateral relations and undermine alliance solidarity."
+In early 2024, Canada started to export arms to Turkey again.